OnePiePi/gitskills/README.md

 # gitskills
 This repository is used to learn how to clone repo from remote host.
 Git is a free software...
+I do some change in local repo and pull it to remote online repo in main branch.